mcc85sx/FightingEntropy/readme.md

     "Uh..
 Ok?
 What are you telling *me* for?
 12 what?"

     "Ah.
 I knew you'd ask.
-Nobel Peace Prizes" you announce, like a king.
+Nobel Peace Prizes." you announce, like a king.
     The person you just said that to, they're confused.
     "Wait, huh?"